GTrefogliW/Crime-guns-and-mental-health-in-Chicago/README.md

 # PPHA 30536

-## Final Project: Reproducible Research
+## Final Project: Crimes, guns, and mental health in Chicago
 ## Winter 2022
 ## By Guillermo Trefogli and Earnest Salgado